So you’ve decided to explore the Appalachian Trail. And you’re struggling to find up-to-date information regarding this trail…

-Mobile gadgets are tightly integrated into our lives, which is why many travelers prefer to leave their phones at home when outdoor hiking.
+Mobile devices are tightly integrated into our lives, which is why many travelers prefer to leave their phones at home when outdoor hiking.
 However, during emergencies, your phone can be your salvation.

 Besides, it can help you reduce the weight of your luggage.

-It’s simple—install apps with helpful maps and download survival hike apps, and you’ll be much more confident about what to bring and what to do.
+It’s simple—install apps with helpful maps and download survival hike apps, and you’ll be much more confident about what to take with you and what to do.